shipengcheng1230/OTF2021/README.md

 This repo consists of relocated (surface wave cross-correlation) earthquakes in major oceanic transform faults.

-*The ubiquitous creeping segments on oceanic transform faults, Pengcheng Shi, Meng Wei, Robert Pockalny, 2021, to submit to Geology*
+*The ubiquitous creeping segments on oceanic transform faults, Pengcheng Shi, Meng Wei, Robert Pockalny, 2021, submitted to Geology*

 ### What includes: